 The Construction (Design and Management) Regulations 2015 [CDM]

 The Construction (Design and Management) Regulations 2015 (CDM) apply to all construction projects, including those undertaken in the entertainment industry.
-A project includes all the planning, design and Event Risk Assessment tasks associated with construction work.
-For example, the building, fitting out and taking down of temporary structures (including marquees, stages, tents, barriers, fences, concessions and associated structures) for TV, film and theatre productions and live events.
+A project includes all the planning, design, and Event Risk Assessment tasks associated with construction work.
+For example, the building, fitting out, and taking down of temporary structures (including marquees, stages, tents, barriers, fences, concessions, and associated structures) for TV, film, theatre productions, and live events.

 CDM 2015 makes the general duties of the Health and Safety at Work etc. Act 1974 more specific.
 They complement the general Management of Health and Safety at Work Regulations 1999 and integrate health and safety into the management of construction projects.

 The aim is for construction health and safety considerations to be treated as a normal part of an event/production’s management and development, not an afterthought or bolt-on extra.
 In context with wider measures taken to ensure a safer event/production, the objective of CDM 2015 is to reduce the risk of harm to those that have to build, fit out, use, maintain, and take down structures.